Configure your system

 - Click OK.

 The Palm class is added to the Coconut Palms schema in the Image Classification pane.
-You'll create features with the Palm class to train the deep learning model in each bookmark you created.
+You'll create features with the Palm class to train the deep learning model.

 Create training samples